-No. If you have a covered claim, the carrier defends you.
+No. If you have a covered claim within the United States or Canada, the carrier defends you.
 There are no limits placed on how the carrier defends you.
 The defense cost does not diminish the limits available for damages.
 You are still covered up to your policy limits for settlements or damages.

 What is an independent contractor?

 An independent contractor is a person or entity who provides services for the policyholder, but does not directly work for the policyholder.
 The insured should refer to the Internal Revenue Service, which uses 20 criteria to make such a distinction.